iay/shibboleth-idp-docker/README.md

 into `jetty-dist/dist`.
 The variables `JETTY_VERSION` and `JETTY_DATE` in the `VERSIONS` file control the version acquired.

-Some minimal validation is performed of the downloaded file, but at present it's on a "leap of faith" basis as Jetty's approach to distribution signing has been a little hit and miss.
-Feel free to submit a pull request if you have a better way of handling this.
+Some minimal validation is performed of the downloaded file using a locally compiled collection of PGP keys referenced in the Jetty project's `KEYS.txt` file.

 ## Jetty 9.4 Configuration